microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ## Emmet suggestions in other file types

-In Emmet 2.0, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types without any configuration or setting updates.
+In Emmet 2.0, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types.
+No configuration or setting update needed.

 If you are working on any of the default Emmet-enabled file types (`html`, `haml`, `jade`, `slim`, `jsx`, `xml`, `xsl`, `css`, `scss`, `sass`, `less` and `stylus`), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.